 If you have to create a new space in your home to carry out your working duties, it is important to consider if the location and setup are appropriate.
-Try set up in a place where you can simultaneously stay focus and keep an eye on your children.
+Try setting up a separate work and family space that allows you to stay focused but also keep an eye on your children.

-With having children, every day is unlike the last and staying flexible is crucial to staying on top of your work.
-Find a system that works for you and be prepared to adapt it when life throws you challenges.
+When you have children, no two days are the same so flexibility is crucial to staying on top of your work.
+Find a system that makes sense for you and be prepared to adapt it when life throws you challenges.

 Prioritise and Schedule

-Having family responsibilities means you will not always have enough time to dedicate to your work, therefore it is vital you prioritise the most important tasks during the day and plan for the week ahead
+Having family responsibilities means you will not always have enough time to dedicate to your work.
+Therefore, you must prioritise the most important tasks during the day and plan for the week ahead.

 Work as a Team

-Work in combination with your partner where possible and share the responsibilities of childcare.
-If you are a single parent, ask for occasional support from another family member or a trusted friend, meaning the kids will not be ignored and you can focus on your work.
+Where possible, work in combination with your partner and share the responsibilities of childcare.
+If you are a single parent, ask for occasional support from another family member or a trusted friend.
+This will mean that the children will be looked after and you can stay focused on your work.

 Support for Single Parents

-Around 1.8 million single parents make up nearly a quarter of all families with dependent children.
-If you are a single parent on a low income, the government offers financial support through numerous means, such as tax credits or child benefit, providing some added relief to your monthly outgoings.
+In 2021, there were 3 million single parents in the UK, making up over 15% of all families with dependent children.
+If you are a single parent on a low income, the government offers financial support through numerous means, such as tax credits or child benefits.
+These can provide some added relief to your monthly outgoings.

-If you have young children and earn under £100k, you can also apply for up to 30 hours tax-free childcare.
-There are also many free webinars for new and existing parents, and articles from single parents who have forged a successful career whilst making the most of their family commitments.
+If you have young children and earn under £100k, you can apply for up to 30 hours of tax-free childcare.
+There are many free online resources, such as webinars for new and existing parents and articles from single parents.
+They share their stories of how they forged successful careers while making the most of their family commitments.

-For many parents, juggling family responsibilities with their careers aspirations is challenging – particularly for those working from home.
-Not every worker has access to flexible working hours but regardless of your routine, finding the right balance between work commitments and obligations at home will help reduce stress levels and maintain focus.
+For many parents, juggling family responsibilities with their career aspirations is challenging – particularly for those working from home.
+Not every worker has access to flexible working hours.
+But regardless of your routine, finding the right balance between work commitments and obligations at home will help reduce stress levels and maintain focus.

-You need to ask yourself questions such as ‘do I get enough sleep?’ and ‘do I dedicate enough time to myself?’.
-Here are some tips on striking a balance.
+Ask yourself questions such as ‘Do I get enough sleep?’ and ‘Do I dedicate enough time to myself?’.
+Here are some top tips on striking a healthy balance:

-- Get organised by planning in advance, particularly for hectic times such as morning routines.
-Laying out both yours and your children’s clothes for the next day can save a lot of unnecessary stress.
+Get organised by planning ahead, particularly for hectic times such as morning routines.
+Laying out both your and your children’s clothes for the next day can save a lot of unnecessary stress.

-- Find out if your work can be flexible, talk to your manager if your workload is becoming too much.
-You may be surprised options that are potentially available, such as flexible hours or working from home a couple of days every week.
+Find out if your work can be flexible and speak to your manager if your workload is becoming too much.
+You may be surprised by the options that are potentially available, such as flexible hours or working from home a couple of days every week.

-- Leave work at work.
-With modern technology making communication more accessible, it can be tempting to check emails or make a quick call to the office, but whatever your obligations it is essential to switch off and minimise distraction during family time.
+Leave work at work.
+With modern technology making communication more accessible, it can be tempting to check emails or make a quick call to the office.
+But, whatever your obligations may be, it’s essential to switch off and minimise distractions during family time.

-- Plan meals ahead and batch cook where possible to save the stress of preparing food throughout the week.
-Freezing leftovers can also add another meal to your weekly plan
+Plan meals and batch cook where possible to save the stress of preparing food throughout the week.
+Freezing leftovers can also add another meal to your weekly plan.

-- Make use of the internet by reading articles written by other parents or signing up to free webinars with advice and tips for working families.
+Make use of the internet by reading articles written by other parents or signing up for free webinars with advice and tips for working families.